 Department engineers review construction/operating permit applications for systems that do not meet requirements for Authorization by Rule.
 Title 124 also provides for Department approval prior to construction of any subdivision with any lot less than three acres where onsite wastewater treatment is proposed.
-In the past year, the program received 52 applications for construction/operating permits and eight applications (totaling 80 subject lots) for subdivision review and approval.
+In the past year, the program received 56 applications for construction/operating permits and five applications for subdivision review and approval.